reflectoring/reflectoring.github.io/content/blog/2022/2022-10-21-configuring-csrf-with-spring.md

 ## Conclusion
 In this article, we have looked at how we can leverage in-built Spring CSRF features to protect our endpoints from CSRF attacks.
 We took a look at how to configure and implement them with examples.
 We also briefly touched upon the spring security testing framework and its CSRF capabilities.

+You can play around with the example code [on GitHub](https://github.com/thombergs/code-examples/tree/master/spring-boot/csrf).